WesAppGroup/WesAppGroup.github.io/_posts/2013-08-21-Getting-Started.markdown

 ---
 layout: post
-title:  "Getting Started With Cordova and JQuery Mobile"
+title:  "Getting Started With PhoneGap and JQuery Mobile"
 date:   2013-08-21 18:15:04
-categories: jekyll update
 ---

 Here are links to help you get started.